-The right to artistic freedom
+The right to freedom of artistic expression and creation (2013)

 "Nadia Plesner's drawing Simple Living(2007) was inspired by the artist's reaction to mass media prioritizing between world matters and celebrity gossip.
 Sued by Louis Vuitton, Nadia Plesner fought to include references to status symbols in her art works, and was declared by a court in the Hague to be free to exhibit the drawing."
 With the courtesy of the artist.